softwarefactory-project/DLRN/doc/source/usage.rst

       -h, --help            show this help message and exit --config-file CONFIG_FILE
                             Config file.
 Default: projects.ini
+      --config-override CONFIG_OVERRIDE
+                            Override a configuration option from the config file.
+                            Specify it as: section.option=value.
+Can be used multiple times if more than one override is needed.
       --info-repo INFO_REPO
                             use a local rdoinfo repo instead of fetching the default one using rdopkg.
 Only applies when